RobotsBuildingEducation/Educate/scripts/progress/Focus Investing.md

 **It's extremely important to start here.** It's the best starting position because you're more or less investing in an advanced algorithm that's selecting for the best possible average.
 That's a great deal for most people.
 If all your investments end up being diversified ones, that's fine.
 That's still focused investing if you make that informed decision.

 But what's the next phase after that?
 Well, let's say you're extremely interested in investing in "green energy markets" or "cybersecurity markets".
 There are ETFs for that - so start there.
 But as you can see, you narrowed down an entire level with this practice already.

+To summarize, you need to more or less understand the nature of numbers to appreciate diversification and it's complement, focused investing.
+Focused investing provides more volatility, but it's crucial to remember that volatility is not risk.
+Diversification is a reduction of volatility.
+In short, don't drive fast until you're a trained driver.

 ### 2. The more that you read, the more successful you will be.